-Oftentimes, being willing to move slowly is a plus, especially if the seller needs time to navigate their next move.
+Oftentimes being willing to move slowly is a plus, especially if the seller needs time to navigate their next move.
 Of course, you'll have to weigh the costs of holding off on the sale.
 Just because it benefits the seller doesn't necessarily mean it makes financial sense for you as the buyer.
 If your lease is up or the sale of your apartment is moving more quickly, temporary housing is an option, but it's often a pricey one.

 5. Allow the seller to keep a part of the deposit if the financing falls through

 If you need financing and need to insist on a mortgage contingency, you might ease the sellers’ financial concerns by agreeing that if you don’t get financing, the seller can keep a pre-determined portion of your 10 percent deposit, Luftig and Perlowitz say.

 The amount is often an approximation of what the seller spent during the 30 days in which the property was held up waiting for the financing.
 It might include any rent and maintenance, attorney expenses, and some overhead.
 With this provision in place, the seller will worry less about losing money if they take the offer that isn’t all cash.

 It is "something to have in one's arsenal," Roberts says.
 The money would come from an escrow deposit, she says, and "could work well when combined with a shortened time period to obtain a mortgage—say 15 days versus 30."